sejal-nd/Mobile/README.md

 # Exelon Mobile iOS Application

+## Installation
+**Requirements**
+- Xcode: 10.1
+- Cocoa Pods: 1.5.3
+After a fresh `git clone` from the "Exelon_Mobile_iOS" repository, open a terminal at the root project folder and run `pod install`.
+Following this open the project workspace named: "Mobile.xcworkspace", the project is now open and working.

 ## Targets

-The project is configured such that Each Operating Company (OpCo) has its own XCode target, and therefore a separate product.
+The project is configured such that Each Operating Company (OpCo) has its own Xcode target, and therefore a separate product.
 Source code that is shared between OpCos is included in all targets.
 Source code that is OpCo specific is only included in the specific target for that OpCo.